Donations

 Our story

-Walk with Deco continues to raise funds for research with our newest initiative of building a humanized mouse model with Georgia Tech and Emory University.
+Walk with Deco, continues to raise funds for genetic vascular disease research with our newest initiative of building a humanized mouse model with Georgia Tech and Emory University.

-This new mouse model will be available to any researcher expanding the field and utility of the mouse not only in VEDS but any collagen disease.
+This model will be available to any researcher expanding the field and utility of the mouse not only in VEDS but any inherited vascular disease.
 It will speed up the process of treatments and cures.
-This is important as there are no cures for a collagen disease.
+This is important as there are no cures for a vascular collagen disease.

 Current Research